Open Door Policy At The Workplace - Purpose, Pros And Cons

 "A true leader has to have a genuine open door policy so that his people are not afraid to approach him for any reason."

-Employees or team members at your company need the liberty to walk up to their senior managers whenever they feel the need.
+Employees or team members at your company need the liberty to walk up to their senior managers whenever they feel needed.
 It encourages employees at all levels in the hierarchy to take their workplace concerns, suggestions, or questions to their team leaders or managers.
 It further helps managers and leaders get a clear perspective of everything that is going on in the workplace.

 This culture of mutual respect, trust, and open discussion among employees can bring about a change in the outlook on the workplace as a whole.